Let me start with a hard question: “Are you a real real estate investor or a fake?”

 Here is the PERFECT example of Investor #2.
 Adam Mitchell could have easily let emotion hold him back…

-If you haven’t seen this section of our SEO vs. PPC Infographic… it maps out how PPC and SEO work as far as timelines and expectations.
+If you haven’t seen this section of our SEO vs. PPC Infographic… it maps out how PPC and SEO work regarding timelines and expectations.
 Remove emotion from the equation and stick with the numbers.

 I know that sounds obvious but stick with me.
 On the real estate front, I hear this all the time: